luispedro/metarabbit/draft-cyprus.rst

 back, I see a society which was already disappearing when I was growing up in Portugal.

+The past is a foreign country.
+No really, the past is a foreign country, you can take a plane to get there [#]_.

 .. [#] Portugal itself has not had much economic growth since 2001, but from 2001 to 2010, we could see large changes in the look & feel of many cities.
+   In the same way, I expect that while Cyprus is in crisis and income is stagnant, wealth may be accumulating.

 .. [#] This was mocked in one of the better episodes of *Curb Your Enthusiasm* where Larry David, whose portrait of stereotypical neurotic Jewishness is a